-In 2008, Bloomberg Philanthropies partnered with Women for Women International in Rwanda, to create economic opportunities for women and their families through skills-building and vocational training.
+In 2008, Bloomberg Philanthropies partnered with Women for Women International in Rwanda to create economic opportunities for women and their families through skills-building and vocational training.
 In 2009, we expanded our investment into Democratic Republic of Congo, Nigeria and Sudan.
-Since 2008, 149,000 women have been enrolled in Bloomberg-funded programs.
+Since 2008, more than 165,000 women have been enrolled in Bloomberg-funded programs.

 WOMEN REBUILDING THEIR LIVES – BRICK BY BRICK